Building and Balancing, DEL student reflects on upcoming graduation

 “I’ve been in higher education for about 25 years, mostly through library services,” Wedig said.
 “I love working in higher education and watching this program grow has been a great experience.
 Working with the other students and sharing stories early in the program helped me build a lot of strong connections and let me know I was heading in the right direction.”

 Relationship building has always been a point of interest for Wedig, especially in mentoring and networking.
-She experienced the benefits first-hand through her course work, as the feedback from her peers helped her prepare for her capstone and her graduate assistantship position with the DLC.
+She experienced the benefits first-hand through her course work, as the feedback from her peers helped her prepare for her capstone and her graduate assistantship position with the Distance Learning Center.

 “When I decided to apply for the assistantship, other students gave me feedback about what they’d like to see change with the program and ways we could develop new opportunities,” Wedig said.
 “I’ve gotten to do a lot of different projects with assessment and early alert systems for student retention, and it has helped with my capstone work on faculty retention as well.”